-Camino de Santiago, an unforgettable life experience …
+FoodieCultural Camino on Camino de Santiago, an unforgettable gastronomical experience

 Leon to Santiago, 300km across this land of incredible gastro-culture.

-- You will delve into the Culture and its History; visiting quaint villages and cities with impressive monuments, cathedrals and monasteries in regions of great historical significance, where battles have been had, kingdoms conquered and Myths and legends live on.
+- Delve into the culture and their history visiting quaint villages and cities with impressive monuments; cathedrals and monasteries in regions of great historical significance.

-- Most importantly you will feast on the best local gastronomy of the land.
-Culinary spoils created in Prestigious Michelin Star(at least 1), Michelin Bib Gourmand and the best local traditional restaurants on and around Camino de Santiago!
+- Most importantly feast on the best local gastronomy of the land.
+Culinary spoils created in prestigious Michelin Star(at least 1), Michelin Bib Gourmand and the best local traditional restaurants on and around Camino de Santiago!

-- You will also enjoy fabulous wines with your meals, and in the vineyards, you will witness the transformation of grapes into wine in El Bierzo with a chance to participate in a wine tasting of some of the regions best wines.
+- Witness the transformation of grapes into wine in El Bierzo with a chance to participate in a wine tasting of some of the regions best wines.

-- You will stay in Premium Accommodation ensuring you are comfortable and well-rested along the way!
+- Luxuriate in outstanding accommodation boasting loads of Spanish charm, ensuring you are comfortable and well-rested along the way!

 If you have special needs we offer;